karlpolen/real_estate_notes/index.md

 $Success = Location * Design + Execution$

+The formula is written in a way that suggests location and design interact and magnify each other when they work together well.
+Execution is equally important, but independent.
+A great concept can be ruined by poor execution.

+## Hyper local approach to underwriting

+### Demand drivers

+### Competitition

+### New construction

+## Product expertise

+## Critical mass

+## Risk management

+## Operational focus

+## Construction expertise

+## Entitlements expertise

 ## Long term hold

 Trading real estate is very expensive.
-If you buy good properties in the first place, there is no reason to trade them.
+If you buy good properties in the first place, there is no reason to sell assets just to buy others.

+Refinancings are very efficient liquidity events.
+Since they are tax free, you may be able to generate nearly as much spendable cash from a refi as you might from a sale which imposes taxes for depreciation recapture and capital gain.

-By holding properties, taxes can be deferred indefinitely and in a well structured estate plan the next generation can enjoy a new set of tax advantages through a step up in basis.
+In a long term hold implementation, taxes can be deferred indefinitely and in a well structured estate plan the next generation can enjoy a new set of tax advantages through a step up in basis.

 # What doesn't work

 ## Value trap

+Price per pound is an inadequate underwriting metric.
+Sometimes things are cheap for a reason.
+Real estate has "falling knives" but they fall slowly.
+Some concepts become obsolete.
+Sometimes people just pay too much and the next owner buying in a foreclosure should pay little attention to the discount from the last purchase price.
 Value investing is risky in real estate.
 Just because something is cheap, doesn't mean it's a good value.

 ## Closed end fund structures

 Enforce an artificial time frame on properties with pressure to buy at the beginning of a fund and compelled selling at the end.
 The fund time frame often aligns poorly with business cycles.

-# Machine learning and a big data approach to real estate

-## Location dynamics transportation view {.tabset}
+## CAPM and VaR

+# The future

+## Big data and machine learning

-### Walkability
+### What is success?

-tab content

-### Visibility
+### Location dynamics

-tab content

-### Mass transit
+### Design analysis

-tab content

-### Automobile access
+### Their interactions

-tab content

-### Air travel access

-tab content

-## Location dynamics industry cluster view {.tabset}

-### What industries are in your neighborhood

-tab content

-### What industries does your neighborhood connect to as supplier

-tab content

-### as customer
+### Investor implications

-tab content

-##
+## Leveraging technology in opeations